Home » Blog » Microsoft Teams Provisioning: A Guide to efficient and automated Processes

 DELETE https://graph.microsoft.com/v1.0/groups/{team-id}

-• Maintenance work must be considered.
+• Maintenance effort must be planned

-Step-by-Step Instructions for Provisioning Teams with PowerShell
+Step-by-step instructions for Microsoft Teams provisioning teams with PowerShell

 1. Open PowerShell and authenticate yourself: